EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration

 More recently, efforts have been made to develop marker-less hand-eye calibration techniques~\cite{labbe2021single,sefercik2023learning,bahadir2022deep}, utilizing learning-based methods to minimize the cost and labor associated with calibration.
 However, the performance of these approaches largely depends on the scale and quality of their training data.
 Both traditional and learning-based methods exhibit uneven hand positioning error distribution in the camera space across the robot's configurations.
 Greater accuracy is achieved for configurations closely resembling the sampled ones, while larger discrepancies are observed in areas of the configuration space that remain unexplored during calibration.
 Additionally, most learning-based methods lack transparency due to their reliance on direct regression, making it challenging to diagnose calibration errors in real-world applications.

 In this work, we aim to simplify hand-eye calibration for robotics researchers.
-To this end, we propose a system called EasyHeC, which offers several key features: \begin{itemize} \item No need for markers to be attached to the robot; \item Easy diagnosis with a white-box design; \item Elimination of laborious manual design of robot joint poses for calibration; \item Comprehensive coverage of positioning accuracy across the entire robot configuration space. \end{itemize} To achieve our goal, we propose two key technologies in our EasyHeC: (i) differentiable rendering-based camera pose optimization, and (ii) consistency-based joint space exploration.
+To this end, we propose a system called EasyHeC, which offers several key features: \begin{itemize} \item No need for markers to be attached to the robot; \item Easy diagnosis with a white-box design; \item Elimination of laborious manual design of robot joint poses for calibration; \item High accuracy and robustness; \end{itemize} To achieve our goal with EasyHeC, we propose the use of two key technologies: (i) differentiable rendering-based camera pose optimization and (ii) consistency-based joint space exploration.